xfides/smoothScrollTo-concept/README.md

 ## Prerequisites ([Table of Contents](#contents))

 For a good understanding of the article, the following are necessary:
-* basic layout: lists, positioning...
+* basic layout knowledge: lists, positioning,...
-* JavaScript: DOM, events, modules...
+* JavaScript knowledge: DOM, events,...
 * your good mood

 ## Basic layout ([Table of Contents](#contents))